MarceloJT/ExDataAnalysis_Project2/Answers.md

 Using the base plotting system, make a plot showing the total PM2.5 emission from all sources for each of the years 1999, 2002, 2005, and 2008.

+Yes, total PM 2.5 emissions have significantly declined from 1999 to 2002.
+Decreasing rate was slower from 2002 to 2005 and, once again, started a faster decrease from 2005 to 2008.

 2. Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (fips == "24510") from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.